jeffsim/typescript-gulp-sample/readme.md

 # Project system

-  - Projectgroups and projects
+  - ProjectGroups and Projects
-    - My approach to localizing code
+    - My approach to making code more contained and manageable.
     - One gulpfile compiles all of them
   - Two types of projects: apps and libs
+    - This build env handles two different types of projects; applications and libraries
-    - Libs: minimized, transpiled files placed in dist, d.ts files gen&#39;ed
+    - Libs: minimized, transpiled files placed in dist, d.ts files gen'ed
+      - Examples: Editor, Plugins
-    - Apps: standalone, not minimized, transpiled files placed next to sources, no d.ts file gen&#39;ed
+    - Apps: standalone, not minimized, transpiled files placed next to sources, no d.ts file gen'ed
+      - Examples: Samples, Tests
   - Fields (include from comments)

 # Folders

   - /bld
+    - This is where built files for libraries are put.
+Built files for apps end up alongside the apps' sourcecode
   - /dist
+    - This is where final deliverables for the bundle, non-built-in plugins, and all built typings are placed
+    - TODO: currently putting built-in-plugin d.ts files here; no need.
   - /editor
-    - libs
+    - This is the main project.
+It's a library.
   - /plugins
-    - Libs
+    - Contains a collection of 'built-in' and 'non-built-in' libraries
+    - Built-in plugins are automatically included in the final bundle.
+These are plugins that I expect every project will use, so they're "built in" to the bundle.
+These could also go in the Editor project, but I've separated them for cleanliness's sake
+    - Non-built in plugins are plugins that I will provide, but not every project will use them, so they aren't included in the bundle.
+An app that uses one of these plugins would include the files output into /dist/plugins/<plugin-name>
   - /samples
-    - apps
+    - Contains a collection of sample applications which include and use Duality.
+    - Each sample has an index.html that can be directly loaded (but your webroot needs to be at the root of this repo's files)
   - /tests
-    - Apps
+    - Contains a collection of tests that demonstrate how to use wallaby to verify functionality of Duality and the plugins.
+    - Contains a single tests.html file that can be directly loaded (but your webroot needs to be at the root of this repo's files)

 # Managing and moving files between projects at build time.